zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - DateTime: when this data was entered
 - User: who added this data
 - Reason: a description why this sign is not implemented
+- lastValidatedDate: when it was last validated against the trail network
+- isDirty: boolean - the dirty flag indicates whether it needs validation (related network items changed)
+- isInvalid: last validation failed, sign must be removed/redesigned
+- invalidityReason: text describing the invalidity reason

 Note: may be merged into SuggSign if version management is in LogFM.

+Note: an implicit sign may be removed from here if it must be implemented.

 ### Waymarking